inferno-framework/smart-app-launch-test-kit/README.md

   end

   group do
-    title 'Make some FHIR requests using SMART credentials'
+    title 'Make some HL7® FHIR® requests using SMART credentials'

     input :smart_credentials